Cheddar Cheese vs Chèvre (Goat Cheese)

 Country of Origin

-Cheddar Cheese comes from United Kingdom.
+Cheddar Cheese comes from England.
 Chèvre (Goat Cheese) originated from France.

 Milk Type and Treatment

-Cheddar Cheese is made with cow, goat, sheep, or buffalo milk that is typically raw, pasteurized, or thermized.
-Chèvre (Goat Cheese) is made with goat milk.
+Cheddar Cheese is made with cow milk that is typically raw, pasteurized, or thermized.
+Chèvre (Goat Cheese) is made with goat milk that is typically pasteurized or unpasteurized.

 Composition and Texture